Spalletti in 'no rush' to sign new Inter deal

 "The club has already started to move in a good way but we have to respect the financial side.
 Football has changed.
 Before the end of the month, we'll have to look at the books and strengthen the club, just like everyone does."

-Spalletti also admitted Inter will have to reduce the size of their squad before pursuing permanent deals for loan duo Rafinha and Joao Cancelo.
+Spalletti also admitted Inter will have to reduce the size of its squad before pursuing permanent deals for loan duo Rafinha and Joao Cancelo.

-"At the moment, Inter don't have the chance to pay Valencia and Barcelona to buy Cancelo and Rafinha," the former Roma boss added.
+"At the moment, Inter don't have the chance to pay Valencia and Barcelona to buy Cancelo and Rafinha," the former Roma boss said.

 The future of Inter captain Mauro Icardi, meanwhile, remains in doubt as the striker is a reported target for clubs, with both Chelsea and Real Madrid rumoured to be interested.